-Classic chicken soup becomes colorful and bright by adding chunks of sweet potato.
-Simple, hearty, healthy, gluten free and inexpensive, this soup is on the table in about 30 minutes.
-Simply seasoned the sweet, salty and savory flavors shine.
-Give this chicken sweet potato soup a try.
+Chicken soup with sweet potatoes is simple, hearty, healthy, gluten free and inexpensive.
+And on the table in about 30 minutes.
+Keeping the seasonings simple allow the sweet, salty and savory flavors shine.
+Simply stated, you’re going to love this soup.

 About This Recipe and Why It Works

 Under the weather?
 Feeling puny?
-Classic Chicken soup …a cure for the common cold?
+Classic Chicken soup has been touted as being a cure for the common cold.
 Could be, and it sure defines a comforting meal for any Winter evening.
 The aromas alone are enough to soothe the soul and the hot broth make any scratchy throat feel better.

 A steamy bowl of vitamin-packed vegetables swimming in a savory broth alongside chunks of chicken and floating herbs and spices and you’ve got a classic easy homemade soup.

 Let’s take America’s favorite soup and and add nutritious chunks of sweet potato for a unique twist.

 Did you know that a sweet potato is a member of the bindweed, morning glory family?
 Makes sense since we plant these beautiful vines in our Summer patio pots and hanging baskets.